Patrick Willis: 2010

 On May 4, Willis signed a five-year contract extension worth $50 million, with $29 million in guaranteed money making him the highest paid inside linebacker in the NFL.

-In 2010, Willis strengthened a dimension of his game, totaling a career-high 6.0 sacks.
+In 2010, Willis strengthened a dimension of his game, totaling a career-high 6.0 sacks with 128 total tackles (101 solo) and five passes defended.
 He played through the season with several injuries, playing a game against the San Diego Chargers with a cast on his broken hand.
 Willis was ruled out for week 17 after undergoing a second surgery on his broken right hand.
 It was the first time that Willis had ever missed a game in his career.
 Willis had also made a habit of making it to the Pro Bowl.
 He had gone all four seasons of his NFL career and even with his tackle numbers down (largely due to offenses scheming against him), Willis still finished with the second-most fan votes for inside linebackers in the entire NFL.
-He now joins Hall of Fame safety Ronnie Lott as only 49ers to be selected to the Pro Bowl in each of their first four seasons.
+He joined Hall of Fame safety Ronnie Lott as only 49ers to be selected to the Pro Bowl in each of their first four seasons.

 Willis also earned first-team All-Pro from the Associated Press alongside Jerod Mayo of the New England Patriots.
 For the third time in his career, and the second year in a row, he was named Linebacker of the Year by the NFL Alumni Association.
 He was ranked 23rd by his fellow players on the NFL Top 100 Players of 2011.